marriagav/hello-world/README.md

 # hello-world
-My first GitHub repository, which includes two school projects I did last semester:
+My first GitHub repository, which includes some projects:
-- A C++ program conformed of headers and a class diagram.
-Developed utilizing knowledge in Object-Oriented-Programming
-- A python memory card game, in which simple structures where utilized.
-- 12/17/2020 Update: two more OOP C++ programs added!
+- A C++ snakes and ladders game that uses the concepts of OOP
+- A python "Secret Santa" aplication that is friendly for the user.
+It sorts the secret santa´s and sends an email to each participant with the details of the person that they need to gift to.
-- 06/03/2021 Update: a python program that uses machine learning (KNN algorythm) to recommend movies added!
+- A python program that uses machine learning (KNN algorythm) to recommend movies